jcjorel/ec2-spot-converter/README.md

 > **BE CAREFUL ABOUT AUTOMATIC REMEDIATION CONFIGURED IN YOUR LANDING-ZONE!** That's good practice to enable periodic checks in a LZ to enforce a known state of your EC2 resources (ex: compliant tagging, delete unattached Security Groups or EBS volumes etc...).
-Some ec2-spot-converter users encountered failed conversions or non-identical resulting EC2 induced by these LZ remediation mecanisms that altered resources during conversion.
-In order to avoid such issues, ec2-spot-converter tags all converted ressources with 'ec2-spot-converter:job-id'
+Some ec2-spot-converter users encountered failed conversions or non-identical resulting EC2 induced by these LZ remediation mecanisms that altered resources during conversion. **In order to avoid such issues, ec2-spot-converter tags all converted ressources with '*ec2-spot-converter:job-id*'
 (with value set to {instance-id}).
-Thanks to this transient tag, LZ remediation mecanisms should be modified to detect and ignore safely ressources under conversion.
+Thanks to this transient tag, LZ remediation mecanisms should be modified to detect and ignore safely ressources under conversion.**

 ## Contributing